marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 # Dividers

 Use dividers to define thematic breaks between paragraphs.
-To denote the end of one section of a page and the start of another, it's better to use the `<section>` tag.
+To denote the end of one section of a page and the start of another, it's better to use the `<div>` tag.

 ```html
 <hr>